VivianoRiccardo/llama7B-facebook-Colab/README.md

 - Upload the weights download from the previous link with the tokenizer as well

-This notebook will connect with your data store on Google Drive
+This notebook will connect with your data stored on Google Drive